nreinken/grammatik_der_handschriften/scripts/ReadMe.md

 - ***lettershapeMorpho.R*** --- tests if the letter shape is different if the letter shows morphological processes
 - ***lettershapeSyllablePosition.R*** --- tests if the letter shape is different at various syllable positions
 - ***lettershapePhon.R*** --- tests wether the letter shapes correlate with the phoneme class of the corresponding phoneme
 - ***lettershapeTension.R*** --- tests if stressed and unstressed vowels have different letter shapes
+- ***lettershapeVoicedness.R*** --- tests if the letter shape is different with voiced and unvoiced consonant
 - ***lShapeSyllableBoundaries.R*** --- tests if the l shape is dependent on the syllable boundaries
 - ***morphemeBoundaries.R*** --- tests if letters at morpheme boundaries are typically joined or not
 - ***reducedEMorpho.R*** --- tests if the reduced e occurs more often in inflexion affixes